 Life expectancy estimates do exist, however these are based on previous studies of patients with dementia.
 They shouldn’t be relied on as fact because the dementia experience varies from person to person.

 - Alzheimer’s disease – This is the most common type of dementia causing condition.
-Life expectancy estimates are usually around eight to 12 years – but are often less for those diagnosed in their 80s or 90s.
+According to The Alzheimer’s Society, Life expectancy estimates are usually around eight to 10 years – but are often less for those diagnosed in their 80s or 90s.
 However some people have lived with Alzheimer’s disease for 20+ years.

-- Vascular dementia – This is one of the most common forms of dementia, with an estimated average life span of around five years.
+- Vascular dementia – This is one of the most common forms of dementia, with an estimated average life span of around five years – according to experts at The Alzheimer’s Society.
 It’s lower than the estimate for Alzheimer’s because it’s closely linked to cardiovascular disease, heart attack, and stroke.

 - Dementia with lewy bodies – The estimated average life expectancy for lewy body dementia is estimated to be around six years, however some people have lived with this type of dementia for closer to 20 years.
 One key factor is mobility symptoms such as tremors and muscle weakness can increase the risk of falls, which may cause serious injury and infection.

 - Frontotemporal dementia – Frontotemporal dementia is an uncommon form of dementia, so there is less data available on life expectancy.
-However, it’s believed that the majority of people live with this dementia for around six to eight years.
+However, according to the National Institute of Aging, the majority of people live with this dementia for around six to eight years.

 - Young-onset dementia – Any of the above forms of dementia can be diagnosed in people between the ages of 30 and 60 – this is called young-onset dementia.
 As such, life expectancy can range from a few years to decades.
 According to Dementia UK, it can take twice the time to diagnose the onset of dementia in younger people because it’s sometimes mistaken for things like depression, stress or the menopause.
 Young-onset dementia can sometimes progress much faster than dementias that occur in later life.